uf2020/ccxt/Manual.md

 # Troubleshooting

-In case you experience any difficulty connecting to a particular market, do the following in order of precedence:
+In case you experience any difficulty connecting to a particular exchange, do the following in order of precedence:

-1. Turn `market.verbose = true` to get more detail about it.
+1. Turn `verbose = true` to get more detail about it.
 2. Check you API credentials.
 Try a fresh new keypair if possible.
-3. Read the [docs for your exchange](https://github.com/kroitor/ccxt/wiki/Exchange-Markets) and compare your verbose output to the docs.
+3. Read the [docs for your exchange](https://github.com/kroitor/ccxt/wiki/Exchanges) and compare your verbose output to the docs.
 4. Check your nonce.
 If you used your API keys with other software, you most likely should [override your nonce function](#overriding-the-nonce) to match your previous nonce value.
 A nonce usually can be easily reset by generating a new unused keypair.
-5. Check your connectivity with the market, by accessing it with your browser.
+5. Check your connectivity with the exchange, by accessing it with your browser.
-6. Check your connection with the market through a proxy.
+6. Check your connection with the exchange through a proxy.
 Read the [Proxy](https://github.com/kroitor/ccxt/wiki/Install#proxy) section for more details.
 7. Try accesing the exchange from a different computer or a remote server, to see if this is a local or global issue with the exchange.
 8. Check if there were any news from the exchange recently regarding downtime for maintenance.
-Some exchange markets go offline for updates regularly (like once a week).
+Some exchanges go offline for updates regularly (like once a week).

 ## Notes

-- Use the `market.verbose = true` option or instantiate your troublesome exchange market with `new ccxt.market ({ 'verbose': true })` to see the HTTP exchange in details.
+- Use the `verbose = true` option or instantiate your troublesome exchange with `new ccxt.exchange ({ 'verbose': true })` to see the HTTP exchange in details.
 The verbose output will also be of use for us to debug it if you submit an issue on GitHub.
-- As written above, some markets are not available in certain countries.
+- As written above, some exchanges are not available in certain countries.
 You should use a proxy or get a server somewhere closer to the exchange.
 - Some exchanges do not state it clearly if they fail to authenticate your request.
 In those circumstances they might respond with an exotic error code, like HTTP 502 Bad Gateway Error or something that's even less related to the actual cause of the error.
 - ...